svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
 A -10-mV offset would create a -20-mA output current (current sinking from the load)."

 Should the output buffer be able to drive a capacitive load (so, two resistors and cap in feedback loop).
+Chosen values (4k7, 3n3) give a 10kHz cuttoff which seems ample.

 ![capacitive load circuits](./img/x2077_capacitive_loads.png)